-Now, if the defensive player had crossed the plane and fumbled, then Buffalo recovered the football back inside the end zone, it would by rule be a safety, and New England would have been awarded a single point.
+Now, if the defensive player had crossed back into the field of play and fumbled, then Buffalo recovered possession of the ball back inside their own end zone, it would by rule be a safety, and New England would have been awarded a single point.

 Football Zebras described what the wild ruling would have been had it been recognized, and confirmed that it has never been applied in the NFL before.

 Welcome to a world where you now know that the one-point safety is actually a legitimate thing.

 It’s so rare that Quirky Research only found five previous applications of the rule in NCAA history, and only twice has it happened in a major Division I college football game.
 One of them occurred during a 2004 meeting between Texas and Texas A&M, and the other happened on a strange sequence during the 2013 Fiesta Bowl between the Oregon Ducks and Kansas State Wildcats, when a blocked kick on an extra point attempt resulted in an unusual scoring play for the Ducks.